How to Find the Sweet Spot When Parents Disagree

 Disagreements abound in relationships from politics to parenting.
 When parents disagree, particularly in front of their children, they need to be wary.
+Parenting disagreements can be solved to the benefit of the whole family.

 My educational background includes years of training in and delivering workshops on Parent Education.
 One of my certificates is from Thomas Gordon’s Parent Effectiveness Training.
 He stated, “Parents do not have to put up a “United front.”
 One might conclude that it is just fine to have a rousing fight in front of the children.